 The Company, in its sole discretion, may make matching contributions at the end of each plan year to each member's account in an amount equal to 50% of a member's qualified contributions for the plan year, which is between 1% and 6% of a member's eligible compensation.
 Under this formula, a member can receive a maximum matching contribution of 3% of eligible compensation.
 Members receive matching contributions in the Hudson Global Stock Fund.
 Matching contributions may be redirected immediately, subject to applicable Company policy, after they are allocated to the members' accounts.
-During March 2013, the Company contributed cash of \$651,298 as its matching contribution.
-Additionally, \$53,887 from the Plan's forfeitures account was utilized to purchase units in the Hudson Global stock fund to offset the Company's match as of December 31, 2012.
+During April 2014, the Company issued 117,705 shares of its common stock with a market value (as of the date of issuance) of \$429,623 as its matching contribution.
+Additionally, \$125,682 from the Plan's forfeitures account was utilized to purchase units in the Hudson Global Stock Fund to offset the Company's match as of December 31, 2013.

 The Company may make profit-sharing contributions in addition to the matching contributions in such amounts, if any, as may be determined by the Company's Board of Directors, in its sole discretion.
 Any such amount will not be in excess of the maximum amount deductible by the Company for tax purposes.
-There were no profit-sharing contributions in 2012.
+There were no profit-sharing contributions in 2013 and 2012.